uc-cdis/fence/docs/fence_multifactor_authentication_guide.md

 Fence is capable of using token claims from IdPs to identify when multifactor authentication (MFA) was used during the authentication process.

 ## File Level Enforcement
-To restrict access to files to user who've authenticated with MFA, the following resource *MUST* be present for indexd record:
+To restrict access to files to user who've authenticated with MFA, the following resource *MUST* be present in the indexd record's `authz`:
 `/multifactor_auth`

 And the following configs must be updated: